Grateful for the stories of colleagues

 Grateful for fun time with my partner and friends

 Good day to you all!

 We live in incredible times with such possibilities that is clear.
-Although its easily dismissed by looking down at our feet or watch how democracy is being gamed and broken
+Although its easily dismissed by looking down at our feet or at the endless twitter fighting.

 To quote Buckminster Fuller "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete."

 You are seeing aspects of this happening with Matt Mullenweg's comments about a open and diverse web after buying tumblr - https://techcrunch.com/2019/09/19/automattic-ceo-matt-mullenweg-about-raising-300-million-and-the-open-web/

 Watching the labrats scurrying away